Rudolf Gundlach: Early life

-Rudolf Gundlach was born on 28 March 1892 in Wiskitki, Russian Empire (now Poland) into an Evangelical family.
+Rudolf Gundlach was born on 28 March 1892 in Wiskitki, Russian Empire (now Poland) into an Lutheran family.
 His father was a pastor.
 From 1903 to 1911, he attended a classical gymnasium in Łódź, and then entered the Riga Technical University where he studied until his conscription into the Russian Army in 1916.
 He graduated from a non-commissioned officers school of artillery and served in the 8th Heavy Artillery Brigade.
 In mid-1917, he became a member of the Union of Military Poles in Tartu.
 He organized an artillery unit for the Polish I Corps.